 The American Burn Association reports that approximately 450,000 Americans seek treatment for burn injuries each year.
 If you or someone you love have been severely burned, you should hire an Atlanta burn injury lawyer.
 Allen & Scofield Injury Lawyers, LLC are skilled catastrophic injury lawyers that serve the Atlanta area.
-Contact our legal team by (404) 419-6674 or via our online form today so that we can recover the compensation that you deserve after suffering a severe burn.
+Contact our Atlanta personal injury lawyers at (404) 419-6674 or via our online form today so that we can recover the compensation that you deserve after suffering a severe burn.

 - 90 percent of those affected by a workplace burn are male.